A topic from the subject of Advanced Chemistry in Chemistry.

 Spectroscope

-A spectroscope is a device used to analyse the wavelengths of light emitted or absorbed by atoms.
+A spectroscope is a device used to analyze the wavelengths of light emitted or absorbed by atoms.
 This information can provide insights into the electronic structure and energy levels of atoms.

 Mass Spectrometer

 A mass spectrometer is an instrument that measures the mass-to-charge ratio of ions.
-This technique can be used to identify and analyse different isotopes of elements.
+This technique can be used to identify and analyze different isotopes of elements.

 Electron Microscope

 An electron microscope uses a beam of electrons to create magnified images of atoms and molecules.
-This technique allows for the direct visualisation of atomic structures.
+This technique allows for the direct visualization of atomic structures.

 Types of Experiments